 KIFF 2019: Shah Rukh Khan Leaves His On-screen Mom Rakhee All Emotional!
 Watch Video

-Shah Rukh Khan and the veteran actress Rakhee Gulzar have worked together in many films.
-Who could forget Rakhee's iconic dialogue from Karan Arjun 'Mere Karan Arjun Aaenge'?
-Last night, both Rakhee Gulzar and Shah Rukh Khan graced the Kolkata International Film Festival (KIFF) and shared some adorable moments with each other.
+Shah Rukh Khan and veteran actress Rakhee Gulzar have worked together in many films.
+Who could forget Rakhee's iconic dialogue from Karan Arjun, 'Mere Karan Arjun Aaenge'?
+Last night, both Rakhee Gulzar and Shah Rukh Khan graced the 25th edition of the Kolkata International Film Festival (KIFF) and shared some adorable moments.

 In one of the viral videos, Shah Rukh Khan can be seen trying to speak Bangla, while repeating after Rakhee.
 In another video, Rakhee can be seen getting all emotional while sharing the stage with Mr Khan.
 While hugging Rakhee, Shah Rukh says, "For me, it's just an excuse to stand close to the most beautiful woman in the world.
 So, thank you very much Rakhee Ji." (sic)